canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

     juju status

+The deployment is ready when all the applications and units in the bundle are in ``active`` status.
-Use the ``watch`` option to continuously track their status:
+You can also use the ``watch`` option to continuously monitor the statuses:

 .. code-block:: bash

     juju status --watch 5s

-CKF is ready when all the applications and units are in active status.
-During the configuration process, some of the components may momentarily change to a blocked or error state.
-This is an expected behaviour that should resolve as the bundle configures itself.
+During the deployment process, some of the components statuses may momentarily change to blocked or error state.
+This is an expected behaviour, and these statuses should resolve by themselves as the bundle configures.

 Set credentials for your Kubeflow deployment: